-The Inspector can be shown or hidden here as well.
 The Inspector includes three tabs: Library, Info, and Adjust.

-Library: a column version of the Album View; it allows you to jump from album to album without needing to return to the album view.
+Library: this is a column version of the Album View; it allows you to jump from album to album without needing to return to the album view.
 It's very handy when trying to find an image across a variety of albums.
 You also use the Library tab when adding images to albums.

-Info: summary information about albums when in the Photo Grid.
+Info: this shows summary information about albums when in the Photo Grid.
 In the 1-Up view (described below), it shows the current photo's metadata.